Betula papyrifera Marshall

 Commercially Avail: yes

-From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is either on display or available from the following:
+From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is on display at the following locations:

 Natural Biodiversity - Johnstown, PA

 MetadataRecord Modified: 2012-10-15

 Research By: TWC Staff